 He is currently the President of the Haldane Society of Socialist Lawyers, and is a Professor at Law at City University.
 Michael Mansfield is a regular after dinner and keynote speaker

-Prior to her current roles as co-founder of SOS – Silence of Suicide, and mental wellbeing Management Consultant, Yvette had extensive experience within the fields of finance and project management.
+Prior to her current role as co-founder of SOS – Silence of Suicide, Yvette had extensive experience within the fields of finance and project management.

-In addition to her work in the mental health arena, Yvette is also managing several events, producing documentaries, and has just put together her first book of poetry
+In addition to her work in the mental health arena, Yvette also organises events.